Date Thesis Awarded

 Though most critical analyses of Kurt Vonnegut’s work focus on the assertions made in individual texts, Vonnegut’s narratives do not occupy the traditional space of a singular novel.
 Instead, Vonnegut’s characters and narrative devices appear again and again in multiple, non-sequential works, weaving together otherwise isolated texts.
 In this thesis, I explore the way reading Vonnegut’s canon as an interconnected whole reshapes the way his novels are perceived individually and forms a larger continuous narrative in which humanist themes are brought into counterpoint with the more nihilistic satire Vonnegut is most known for.
 Vonnegut uses this unique act of world building as a phenomenological device, dissolving the traditional boundaries within and between texts and revising the role of the author.

 Clarke, Danielle M., "“All Persons Living and Dead Are Purely Coincidental:” Unity, Dissolution, and the Humanist Wampeter of Kurt Vonnegut’s Universe" (2014).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 56.